Count Basie Center for the Arts: History

 In 1984 the building was renamed as the Count Basie Theatre, in memorial to William “Count” Basie who had died that year.
 The Monmouth County Arts Council operated the theater until June 30, 1999, when the not-for-profit corporation Count Basie Theatre, Inc. managed, program, and preserve the theater.

 On May 14, 2018, the theater changed its name to Count Basie Center for the Arts as part of a $26 million expansion.
-Later on in the same year, Hackensack-Meridian Health bought the naming rights to the Center's historic auditorium and renamed it the Hackensack Meridian Health Theatre.
+Later on in the same year, Hackensack-Meridian Health secured the naming rights to the Center's historic auditorium and renamed it the Hackensack Meridian Health Theatre.
 In 2020, the Center's second venue, The Vogel, opened with small, 150-person capacity performances on account of the COVID-19 pandemic.

 Shows

 Besides Count Basie, musicians such as James Brown and Tony Bennett, as well as headline performers such as Al Green, George Carlin, Boz Scaggs, Counting Crows, Olivia Newton-John, Brian Wilson, "Weird Al" Yankovic, Ben E. King, Darlene Love, and Jon Stewart have performed at the theater.
-Bruce Springsteen made several surprise guest appearances at Count Basie Theatre, and Jon Bon Jovi has attended and organized many charity concerts there.
+Bruce Springsteen has performed at the venue dozens of times, and Jon Bon Jovi has attended and organized many charity concerts there.
+Springsteen's 2022 documentary "Road Diary" traced his E Street Band's pre-tour rehearsal sessions at The Vogel.

-The New Jersey Symphony Orchestra and the Monmouth Symphony Orchestra are regularly scheduled at the theater.